 The two-story Brandon Regional Library is located in the Sandy Rodriguez Center on Vonderburg Drive just west of Parsons Avenue along with its co-tenant, Center Place Fine Arts and Civic Association.
 This unique partnership between the library and Center Place fosters knowledge and artistic enrichment and serves as the heart of Brandon's cultural activities.

 Friends of the Library

-A distinctive public art sculpture Past; Present; Future enhances the exterior of the building.
-Inside the library the works of local professional artists are regularly showcased an enclosed glass display area on the first floor.
+A distinctive public art sculpture, Past; Present; Future enhances the exterior of the building.
+Inside the library, the works of local professional artists are regularly showcased in an enclosed glass display area on the first floor.